Welcome to the final step in our free self-paced course to help you set up your own personal or professional educator blog!

 …studies have found that particularly when it comes to analytic or critical thought, the effort of communicating to someone else forces you to think more precisely, make deeper connections, and learn more.

-Building an audience also means expanding your PLN; there are countless benefits to building a strong network as we explore in our PLN Teacher Challenge course.
+Building an audience also means expanding your professional learning network (PLN); there are countless benefits to building a strong network as we explore in our free self-paced PLN course for educators.

 So we know there are benefits to having an audience for your blog, but building an audience does take work and it requires you to share and market your posts.